Interested in the wonderful world of nutrition and dietetics?

 Nutrition: it's for everyBODY.

+Many of the University General Education Requirements are satisfied through the foundations coursework and the Nutritional Sciences major requirements.
 All students are eligible to pursue general education requirements and foundations courses associated with the curriculum as long as they meet the necessary prerequisites for each course.
 The UWM General Education Requirements are:

 General Education Requirements